stormpath/stormpath-documentation/source/004_accnt_mgmt.rst

 If the validation succeeds, you will receive back the ``href`` for the Account resource which has now been verified.
 An email confirming the verification will be automatically sent to the Account’s email address by Stormpath afterwards, and the Account will then be able to authenticate successfully.

-If the verification token is not found, a "404 Not Found" error is returned with a payload explaining why the attempt failed.
+If the verification token is not found, a ``404 Not Found`` error is returned with a payload explaining why the attempt failed.

 .. note::